msg-rokr-ai/rokr-ai-documentation/docs/documents/LLM-models.md

 The existence of websites that compare generative AI models doesn't provide much information about performance either.
 For example, this [Amazon Titan vs. ChatGPT vs. GPT-4 Comparison Chart](https://sourceforge.net/software/compare/Amazon-Titan-vs-ChatGPT-vs-GPT-4/) is not particularly informative because the software hasn't been reviewed yet.
 Additionally, there are unreliable comparisons between older versions of generative AIs and the then-unreleased Bedrock.

-The general available data about Amazon Titan Text models comes from the official Amazon site, which provides information regarding  [documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/titan-models.html), usage, pricing, [demo](https://aws.amazon.com/bedrock/titan/), [prompt engeneering](https://d2eo22ngex1n9g.cloudfront.net/Documentation/User+Guides/Titan/Amazon+Titan+Text+Prompt+Engineering+Guidelines.pdf), and more.
+The available data about Amazon Titan Text models comes from the official Amazon site, which provides information regarding  [documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/titan-models.html), usage, pricing, [demo](https://aws.amazon.com/bedrock/titan/), [prompt engeneering](https://d2eo22ngex1n9g.cloudfront.net/Documentation/User+Guides/Titan/Amazon+Titan+Text+Prompt+Engineering+Guidelines.pdf), and more.

 ### 2. Claude

 - Developer: Anthropic

-- Parameters: over 130 bilion
+- Parameters: over 130 billion

 - Access: API

 Claude boasts a wide context size, allowing it to consider a large amount of surrounding text when generating responses.
 Depending on the specific model variant, Claude’s context window ranges from 100,000 to 200,000 tokens.
 This makes it excellent at parsing and analyzing long documents and strings of text.

 _When interacting with Claude, it’s best to provide long documents or text before instructions or user input.
-The model pays extra attention to text near the bottom of the prompt._
+The model pays extra attention to the text near the bottom of the prompt._

 Capabilities: